-THE WEDGE — Developers eyeing Uptown’s Bennett Lumber site have presented city officials with plans for 373 new apartments and 15 new townhomes, suggesting the city’s rental market remains underserved.
+THE WEDGE – Developers eying Uptown’s Bennett Lumber site have presented city officials with plans for 373 new apartments and 15 new townhomes, suggesting the city’s rental market remains underserved.

-Houston-based Greystar Real Estate Partners, one of the largest apartment operators in the country, brought plans for the 5.6-acre site, now an abandoned lumberyard, to the Planning Commission of the Whole for the first time in May.
+Houston-based Greystar Real Estate Partners, one of the largest apartment operators in the country, brought plans for the 5.6-acre site, now an abandoned lumberyard, to the Planning Commission of the Whole for the first time on Thursday.

 Though developers described the proposal as preliminary, planning commission members expressed support for the designs presented at the meeting.

-As the plans stand now, the company would construct a six-story, 220-unit “U-shaped” building on the lot between Emerson and Dupont avenues that would be stepped down to four stories on the north side.
+As the plans stand now, the company would construct a six-story, 220-unit “U-shaped” building on the lot between Emerson and Dupont avenues.
+It would be stepped down to four stories on the north side.

 A six-story, “L-shaped” building with 153 apartments would be built on the western lot, between Emerson and Fremont avenues.
 The north end of that lot would also include a group of 15 two- to three-story townhomes.

-The developments would come in addition to a six-story building, on the east end of the Bennett property between Dupont and Colfax avenues, with 203 apartments.
-City officials approved that project in July 2011 and construction is expected to begin soon.
+The developments would come in addition to a six-story building with 203 apartments that city officials approved in July 2011.
+Work on that project, on the east end of the Bennett property between Dupont and Colfax avenues, is expected to begin in a matter of weeks.

-Developers have been meeting with neighborhood and Midtown Greenway leaders to be sure the plans have broad support, and say they hope to return with more specific plans in the coming months.
+Developers are meeting with neighborhood leaders and the Midtown Greenway to be sure the plans have broad support, and say they hope to return with more specific plans in the coming months.

-The Midtown Greenway will not take a formal position on the project until designs are complete, but the group’s executive director, Soren Jensen, said Greystar “continues to create designs that we believe are very Greenway friendly.”
+A shadow study has not yet been completed, and the group will not take a position on it until designs are complete.
+But the Midtown Greenway’s executive director, Soren Jensen, said Greystar “continues to create designs that we believe are very Greenway friendly.”

-Jensen and other Greenway leaders have suggested a few tweaks to the design thought to improve the buildings’ connection to the trail, however.
-They have also asked if developers could consider incorporating a retail element or restaurant into the project.
+Jensen and other Greenway leaders met with the developers on Thursday, and suggested a few tweaks to the design thought to improve the buildings’ connection to the trail.
+They also suggested the developers consider incorporating a retail element or restaurant into the project.